 Another great option for picking apples is Rogers Grove Park off of 220 S. Hover St. Apples are free to pick and are first come first serve.

 For lunch, try CYCLHOPS Bike CANtina.
 CYCLHOPS is committed to using locally-grown and thoughtfully-sourced ingredients.
 The creative taqueria-inspired menu features unique flavor combinations, authentic taco-makin’ techniques and delicious takes on traditional Mexican food along with Oskar Blues beer and tequila offerings.

 Take a sweet tooth pitstop at Robin Chocolates to sample artisan chocolates and confections plus beautiful cakes and pastries.

 After hiking, head back into town to fuel up with dinner at Mike O’ Shays Restaurant and Alehouse for some traditional pub favorites.
 The restaurant has been open since 1981 and it is the longest running, independently-owned restaurant in Longmont.
 After dinner, take some time to browse the Downtown Creative District to get a jump on some holiday shopping!

 Start the day at Ziggi’s Coffee Shop.
 Choose from a wide variety of coffee and tea beverages along with local pastries and breakfast items.
 The 1904 building was the old Longmont National Bank and is a historic landmark.

 About an hour drive east of town in Keenesburg, is where you can visit the Wild Animal Sanctuary.
 The Sanctuary is not a zoo and offers a completely different visitor experience.
 Their rescued animals live in large open habitats that encompass 789 acres.
 They have an elevated walkway that is more than 1.5 miles long and spans across numerous natural habitats, with plenty of opportunities for guests to get a closer view of the animals.
 Recommended time spent at the sanctuary is 2-4 hours.

-These signature events make-up the largest Day of the Dead celebration in Colorado, attracting more than 6,000 people to the exhibit, ball, family event and related programming.
+Longmont hosts the largest Day of the Dead celebration in Colorado, historically attracting more than 6,000 people to the exhibit, ball, family event and related programming.
 The celebration demonstrates how a diverse community can come together to share a common desire – to honor ancestors and keep their memories alive.
 Enjoy the street festival, including music and dance performances, arts and craft activities, cultural education, delicious food, downtown business altars, and the Gigantes Procession.